roca-pol/SEL_PW1_PRISM/README.md

 ```bash
 python3 main.py -d DATASET_NAME
 ```
-This splits the dataset into 2 (train and test sets), then induces the rules with PRISM on the train set, and finally evaluates the accuracy on the test set.
+This command splits the dataset into 2 (train and test sets), then induces the rules with PRISM on the train set, and finally evaluates the accuracy on the test set.